bhky/targetran/README.md

 # i.e., (image_height, image_width, num_channels).
 image_list = [np.random.rand(480, 512, 3) for _ in range(3)]

-# The bounding-boxes (bboxes) are given as a sequence of Numpy arrays (or TF tensors).
+# The bounding-boxes (bboxes) are given as a sequence of NumPy arrays (or TF tensors).
 # Each array contains the bounding-bboxes for one corresponding image.
 #
 # Each bbox is represented by [top_left_x, top_left_y, width, height].